osklil/rdpvnclaunch/README.markdown

 ------------

-rdpvnclaunch consists of two separate programs - rdplaunch and vnclaunch - that make it possible to start RDP and VNC sessions without having to type the password.
+rdpvnclaunch consists of two separate programs - rdplaunch and vnclaunch - that make it possible to start RDP and VNC sessions with credentials (username and password) specified on the command line.
 They also provide transparent SOCKS4 proxying support for these applications by implementing a proxy client.
 Connection details are specified using template files as well as command line options.

 rdpvnclaunch is written in C and compiles with MinGW.